 The term "effectively connected taxable income" means the excess of the gross income of the partnership that is effectively connected under section 864(c), or treated as effectively connected with the conduct of a U.S. trade or business, over the allowable deductions that are connected to such income.
+Pub.
+519, U.S. Tax Guide for Aliens, has a lengthy discussion of effectively connected taxable income.

 Figure this income with the following adjustments: